“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 - 100mg of aspirin each day

 The trial team will contact you by phone after 3 months, 6 months, a year and 18 months.
 They will check how you are getting on and ask some questions about your health.
-The phone calls should take no longer than half an hour.
+The phone calls should take no longer than 20 minutes.
 After 2 years of treatment, they will phone you once a year.

-You can also contact your research nurse or doctor at any time if you have any problems or questions.
+You can also contact your research nurse or doctor if you have any problems or questions.